-Login access to both the Campus Desktop and Global Desktop workstations is via your King's username and password.
+Login access to both the Campus Desktop and Global Desktop workstations is via your K number and password.
 The Desktops are synchronised so that when you save a work file in your Campus Desktop 'My Documents' folder, you can access it again from the Global Desktop when you log in via the internet.